 "Our former selves are hidden in another world though," I add.
 "I've seen it."

 We are transported back to our world, falling from the early morning sky and quickly approaching the Earth below.
 We—I mean, I, frantically call upon my armor.
-I do not see Rebecca and Olivia.
+I do not see Rebecca or Olivia.
+I am falling solo.
 Maybe they are falling somewhere else in the city.
 My armor does not appear.
 Panic.
 I'm going to be flattened like a pancake.
 Flatter than a fashion model's chest.
-The analogies keep on coming as my mind races.
+The mean spirited analogies keep on coming as my mind races.

 A soft blue light circles around me, and I am no longer falling.
 I am sitting in a blue bubble with the blue love of my life.